pual/couchbase-mobile-portal/md-docs/ready/training/06-adding-security.md

 In order to give different users access to different documents, you must write a sync function.
 The sync function lives in the configuration file of Sync Gateway.
 It’s a JavaScript function and every time a new document, revision or deletion is added to a database, the sync function is called and given a chance to examine the document.

-In the sync function, you can use different API methods to route documents to channels, grant users access to channels and even assign roles to users.
+You can use different API methods to route documents to channels, grant users access to channels and even assign roles to users.
 Access rules generally follow the order shown on the image below: write permissions, validation, routing, read permissions.

 ![](img/image15.png)

 > **Tip:** Open the [Access Control](/documentation/mobile/current/training/design/security/index.html) lesson in a new tab, it will be useful throughout this section.

 ### Document Types